Geometry Homework Practice Workbook 1st Edition Chapter 2 Exercise 2.8 Inductive Reasoning and Conjecture

 We are required to find the measure of m∠6.

-Here, we will use the fact that total sum of angles that lie on a line is 180.
+Here, we will use the fact that the total sum of angles that lie on a line is 180.

 As all the angles lie on the same line, by angles on a straight line property we have,